Death toll in Iran from coronavirus reaches 429: health official

 Iranian officials have repeatedly urged people to avoid unnecessary trips and stay at home.

 “Stay at home.
 Don’t go shopping.
-You are making our job more difficult by ignoring the advice,” Health Minister Saeed Namaki told Iranians on a live programme.
+You are making our job more difficult by ignoring the advice,” Health Minister Saeed Namaki told Iranians on a live program.